 In the fall of 2016 she was instrumental in relocating the call center to a newly renovated Public Safety Operation Center.
 Her goals for LexCall 311 are to serve the citizens of Fayette County in a friendly, professional and helpful manner and to give them a better understanding of the services offered by local government.

-Wendy Urbanic has been the Coordinator for the City of Pittsburgh’s 311 Response Center since its inception in 2006 and has been employed by the city since 1999.
-She has been a member of the Association of Government Contact Center Professionals since 2007 and has served on the AGCCP board since May of 2012.
-She has over 20 years of customer service experience in a variety of capacities, including being a utility services advocate for a non-profit, developing and managing a quality assurance center for a Fortune 500 Company, running her own business and an employment services coordinator.
+Wendy has been a member of the Association of Government Contact Center Professionals since 2007 and has served on the AGCCP board since May of 2012.
+She has over 25 years of customer service experience in a variety of capacities, including being a utility services advocate for a non-profit, developing and managing a quality assurance center for a Fortune 500 Company, running her own business and serving as an employment services coordinator.

 Janet’s career encompassed 34 years with the City of Charlotte and Mecklenburg County.
 From 1974 until 2010, she worked in various departments that included Human Resources, Department of Transportation, Neighborhood Development, Public Service & Information, Customer Service & Information and CharMeck 311.